notarikon-nz/agenda_bot/README.md

 ```

 ### Modifying TTS Voice
-Edit the TTS configuration in config.json:
+Edit the TTS configuration in tts_config.json:
-- Change language (e.g., "en-gb", "en-au")
+- Change voice (e.g., "en-US-MichelleNeural" or "en-AU-NatashaNeural")
-- Adjust speed with "slow": true
+- Adjust rate and pitch if desired
-- Modify volume (0.0 to 1.0)

 ### Custom OBS Updates
-You can modify the `update_queue_display` method to show different information or update multiple text sources.
+You can modify the `update_queue_display` method in the OBSManager class to show different information or update multiple text sources.

 ## Security Considerations